 Most online users these day prefer to use Smartphones or other mobile devices in order to have Internet access.
-Statistics shows that 80% of internet users own a smartphone (SmartInsights, 2015), 75% of shoppers shop online using their mobile device (Source: InReality), and about 53% of American consumers use their smartphones to access search engines at least once a day (Source: Google and Mobile Marketing Association Survey) With all these facts, there is no reason why you will not make your website mobile-friendly.
+Statistics show that 80% of internet users own a smartphone (SmartInsights, 2015).
+75% of shoppers shop online using their mobile device (Source: InReality).
+53% of American consumers use smartphones to access search engines at least once a day (Source: Google and Mobile Marketing Association Survey).
+With all these facts, there is no reason why you will not make your website mobile-friendly.

-When you have a mobile optimized site, it will adjust to the screen size and formats the content and interface in a way that when users access your website through their mobile devices, they will get the same kind of view and convenience they enjoy when using their desktops or laptops.
+When you have a mobile optimized site, it will adjust to the screen size.
+It also formats the content and interface in a way that when users access your website through their mobile devices, they will get the same kind of view and convenience they enjoy when using their desktops or laptops.

-With the increasing demands of having a website that is mobile friendly, today is the best time to update your website, in case you haven’t done it yet.
+Today, there is an increasing demands of having a website that is mobile friendly.
+So it is definitely the best time to update your website, in case you haven’t done it yet.

-As a website owner, you need to remember that if a page takes longer than 10 seconds to load, most users will click away.
-Page speed is considered one of the biggest factors for your website’s ranking in search engines, and is also a make or break factor for your site’s performance .
+As a website owner, you need to remember that if a page shouldn’t take longer than 10 seconds to load.
+Most users will click a way if this happens.
+Page speed is considered one of the biggest factors for your website’s ranking in search engines.
+It is also a make or break factor for your site’s performance.

 Why Do You Need to Optimize for Speed?

 Page speed can work wonders for your brand; that is if you’ll have it optimized.
 There are different steps to follow in optimizing your web page, and this starts with analyzing its current performance.
 You have to find out how fast your web page loads.
-If you’re able to confirm that it really has a slow loading time, then you need to speed up your website through methods like optimizing images, minifying codes and using a caching system.
+If you’re able to confirm that it has a slow loading time, then you need to speed up your website.
+You can use methods like optimizing images, minifying codes and a caching system.

-You can also use a site builder that’s pre-designed for speed to do away with the hassle of optimizing it yourself.
-When your site loads fast, you can receive 25% more views in ads, have lower bounce rates, and a better reputation.
+You can also use a site builder that’s pre-designed for speed to avoid the hassle of optimizing it yourself.
+When your site loads fast, you can receive 25% more views in ads, have lower bounce rates, and better reputation.
 Plus, your users will stay longer.
-To put it simply, your page speed is what spells the difference between providing a great user experience and a poor user experience.
+To put it simply, your page speed spells the difference between providing great user experience and poor user experience.

 How Fast Should Your Website Load?

-From Google’s standard, your website should have a minimum speed of less than half a second, but they have set the threshold to 2 seconds, and loading time beyond that would mean that your site is slow.
+From Google’s standard, your website should have a minimum speed of less than half a second.
+But they have set the threshold to 2 seconds.
+Loading time beyond that would mean that your site is slow.